 The PPE Major

-Finally, all PPE majors need to take a PPE 475 or 476 (Capstone seminar and research project) in their senior year.
-This accounts for the 16th credit.
-Students may take more than one Capstone seminar and count such seminars as electives in their thematic concentration.
+(e) Capstone seminar and research project: PPE 475 or 476 (1 credit) Students may take more than one Capstone seminar and count seminars as electives in their thematic concentration.